open-rmf/rmf_gym/rmf_gym_worlds/README.md

 If the test case fails, the command will return 1.
 This happens when a timeout is reached.
 You can use this in our testing infrastructure to carry out contingency measures.

+For more details information, have a look at [Examining the Base World](/docs/rmf_structure/02-examining-the-base-world).

+## Trying out other worlds
+The same commands above should translate to testing other worlds as well, by replacing `base` with your target world.

 ## Tutorials
 There are tutorials which you can work through to get a practical approach to RMF.
 You can see them [here](/docs).